Xinhui Li

 Dec 1, 2022 | I am honored and humbled to receive the Cadence Diversity in Technology Scholarship.
 It means a lot to me that my experience could inspire the next generation of women in techology. |

-Oct 22, 2022 | Our paper Pipeline-Invariant Representation Learning for Neuroimaging is accepted at NeurIPS ML4H Symposium 2022.
+Oct 22, 2022 | Our paper Pipeline-Invariant Representation Learning for Neuroimaging is accepted at ML4H Symposium 2022.
 Looking forward to the trip to NOLA! |